profdambledore/phaser_game_it2/README.md

 Errors found
  - The player only needs to collide with the hitbox once to allow the pickup to be used
     - They can collide with the hitbox, then run away, and still be able to user the pickup

+ # Midday Session 27/3/19 - Added Shotgun Pickup

+ Added a new weapon - a shotgun
+  - Has a 10% chance to spawn, based on a random number generator
+ - Shotgun pellets have a random spread, generated on a number gen as well
+    - weaponCtrl.js, line 40
+ - Shotgun spawns 8 pellets on fire

+ Class updates
+  - weaponCtrl now initializes weapon bullet groups, instead of main
+  - weaponCtrl now has a this.scene property, to allow for above
+  - Whenever a player weapon bullet class is needed, it is now called through weaponCtrl

+Targets
+ - Add a pistol pickup, to change back to the base weapon